 The global TFT-LCD panel industry consists of a small number of manufacturers, substantially all of which are based in Asia.
-In recent years, TFT-LCD panel manufacturers, in particular Taiwan- and Koreabased manufacturers, have invested heavily to establish, construct and ramp up additional fab capacity.
+In recent years, TFT-LCD panel manufacturers, in particular Taiwan- and Korea-based manufacturers, have invested heavily to establish, construct and ramp up additional fab capacity.
 The capital intensive nature of the industry often results in TFT-LCD panel manufacturers operating at a high level of capacity utilization in order to reduce unit costs.
-This tends to create a temporary oversupply of panels, which reduces the average selling price of panels and puts pricing pressure on display driver companies such as us.
-The small number of panel manufacturers to exert pricing pressure on display driver companies, in addition to seeking to expand their customer base, must also focus on winning a larger percentage of such customers' display driver requirements.
+This tends to create a temporary oversupply of panels, which reduces the average selling price of panels and puts pricing pressure on display driver companies.
+Moreover, the concentration of panel manufacturers permits major panel manufacturers to exert pricing pressure on display driver companies such as us.
+The small number of panel manufacturers intensifies this as display driver companies, in addition to seeking to expand their customer base, must also focus on winning a larger percentage of such customers' display driver requirements.